barancik/costra/README.md

   ```

 ## Usage
-1. You can get sentences from Costra using the following command:
+1. Get sentences from Costra:

 ```python
 from costra import costra